Will there be interpretation services available?

 While the Summit offers courses for CEUs, please be sure to verify that your credentialing organization will accept the credits from these institutions.

-Will any portion of the meeting be available on-line?
+Will any portion of the meeting be available online?

 Contact

-For information, updates, and questions about NMAC’s 2025 Biomedical HIV Prevention Summit, please email Conferences@NMAC.org
+For information, updates, and questions about NMAC’s 2026 Biomedical HIV Prevention Summit, please email Conferences@NMAC.org